 If you haven’t received a contextual offer at this stage, check whether you could be eligible to receive an alternate offer through In2Surrey.

-Please note, subject requirements may not be reduced in the offer and grades will be reduced by one A-level grade or equivalent.
+Please note, subject requirements may not be reduced in the offer and grades will be reduced by two A-level grades, or one BTEC grade or equivalent.
+Contextual offers are made to home students only.

 Information about how we make offers using contextual admissions can be found in the Data Protection section at the bottom of this page.